 Hi Guys!
-I am back from my Salt Lake City trip and boy am I done with traveling for the year.
-While the New York City trip (See HERE) was completely unplanned, this trip was planned months in advance.
+I am back from my Salt Lake City trip and boy am I done with traveling far for the year.
+While the New York City trip (See HERE) was completely unplanned, this trip was planned years in advance.
 The reunion trip was to reconnect with a friend from my college days (she didn’t attend my colleges though).
-We met in person after 13 years so this was long overdue.
+We met in person after 13 years on this trip so this was long overdue.
 During our time together, we shared many old memories and made many new ones.
-It was comforting to feel that no matter what phase in life either of us are in, we could find a commonality in the experiences we shared together.
+It was comforting to feel that no matter what phase in life either of us is in, we could find a commonality in the experiences we shared together.
 And that is what old friendships are all about.
-You meet someone you like, you spend time together and if the foundation is strong enough, you can be on scattered around, but still fall together as one when you reconnect in person.
+You meet someone you like, you spend time together and if the foundation is strong enough, you can be on the scattered ground, but still fall together as one when you reconnect in person.

 I returned yesterday to find that the AMA’s were last night and the event brought forward so many memories from my childhood to college days.
 So today’s post is all about memories – making them and cherishing them.

 For Kids/Young Adults

 I know many people wouldn’t believe that one year (and one year only) the AMA’s were held in Pakistan.
 My grandfather was such a skilled diplomat and worldly leader that he had friends all over the world (and naturally enemies).
 I was attached to him so much and it was quite a devastating tragedy in our family when we found out he died in a plane crash in 1988.
 I will never forget that night in Islamabad when we found out about the crash or the months following the funeral when the outpouring from everywhere comforted us.
 I won’t tell who, but many of music industry stars of today grew up admiring him while their lives were in Pakistan.
 I know I met so many famous people because of who my grandfather was professionally and personally.